 We have all known colleagues who increasingly viewed society as a doomed, perverse, or crisis-ridden place in their older age, at least for a time.
 This most famously occurred with perhaps our greatest Twentieth Century futurist, H.G.
 Wells.
 The shock of the First World War and his anticipation of WWII contributed to his dark outlook on humanity in his final years, but if you read him carefully, you will see he became increasingly pessimistic and dogmatic as he aged, long before these seminal events.
 We see it again in the great futurist, science fiction writer, and satirist Stanislaw Lem.
 His futurological masterwork, Summa Technologiae (1964) written at the age of 43, while his pessimism was in balance with his optimism, introduces coming topics like virtual reality, nanotech, and the technological singularity, and cleverly anticipates some of the social problems we might expect with such advances.

 Today, some senior foresight professionals mistake a biological process happening in their minds, a natural mild but inexorable process of decline, with the state of the world and its prospects, which I think is doing exactly the opposite, accelerating in its production of new capacities and opportunities (as well as a smaller complement of risks) every year.
 I think the older we get, the safer and easier it is to see the negative, and to make self-preventing forecasts about risks and failure states, rather than to argue the positive, and to make self-fulfilling and aspirational forecasts about positive goals or visions.
 The latter is largely a (mentally) younger person’s game.
 If too much pessimism (or optimism) is an issue for you, neuroscientist Elaine Fox’s Rainy Brain, Sunny Brain (2012) offers several evidence-based procedures to retrain fear and negativity circuits at any age.
-As mentioned in Chapter 10 the power of mental retraining will grow greatly for all of us when such procedures are integrated into groupnets and digital twins in the coming decade.
+As mentioned in Chapter 8 (Your Digital Self) the power of mental retraining will grow greatly for all of us when such procedures are integrated into our groupnets and personal AIs in the coming decades.

 In a related trend, a kind of creeping and practical pessimism, rather than practical optimism, becomes a systemic bias in many mature-stage leadership environments, as Matt Ridley notes in The Rational Optimist (2011), and Diamandis and Kotler argue in Abundance (2012).
 At the same time, those who see the exponential power of technology, or who have financial incentive, are often guilty of their own systemic biases, becoming indiscriminate boosters of various technologies, rather than critical evaluators of those few technologies that are actually being disruptive.
 Read Fenn and Raskino’s Mastering the Hype Cycle (2008) for more on that.
 We ignore these systemic biases, negative or positive, to our own detriment as foresighters, and must strive to uncover them.